k0emt/Developer-Setup-ChromeOS/README.md

 - LinkedIN Learning
 - Morse Trainer for Ham Radio

+- Slack, Usability was awful.
+Especially bad was pop up box elements.
+Removed it.
-I tried Wifi Analyzer and it didn't work.
+- Wifi Analyzer didn't work.
 I understand that it may be because of sandboxing android apps?

 TODO: get into the android store and go through apps I already own